Niall47/PageComplexityReport/README.md

 W.I.P

 A gem to calculate the complexity of a page.
 The complexity is calculated by counting the number of elements in the page and the number of elements that have a specific class and id.
-A html document is created when you call .generate_report which will show an analysis of each page and an overall summary of the flow
+A html document is created when you call .generate_report! which will show an analysis of each page and an overall summary of the flow

 This relies heavily on Capybara to parse the page for text and the TextStat gem for providing the readability scores.